 Coding for Medics

 This two-day course is ideal for medical students, doctors, epidemiologists, clinical researchers and teaching fellows who are interested in learning to code.
-Applications are now open for the course to be held on Saturday, 4 November 2017 and Sunday, 5 November 2017.
+The dates will be confirmed in due course.

 About the Course

 We aim to introduce students to two practical aspects of computer programming: How to write, run, debug and share simple programs, and how to think about constructing computer programs that do useful things.

 We use Python as an introductory computer language, and follow a graded series of practical exercises to develop an understanding of programming concepts (types, loops, conditionals and data structures) and well as programming practices (code design, modularity, comments, defensive programming, debugging).

 Please express your interest in the course by completing this electronic form.
 We will then contact you directly with the final booking form or payment form.
 If your employer/sponsor will be paying for the course, please ensure you have their permission before applying.